 When my Masters’ Class of traders trade the market, they keep their eyes open to all different sizes of fish.
 The big advantage of trading visual price patterns is that you can be very flexible with the timeframes.
-You get the small fish in the 5min or 15min timeframe while we can also find bigger ones on the 240min, Daily, or Weekly charts.
+You get the small fish in the second charts, 1min or 5min timeframe while we can also find bigger ones eg on the 240min, Daily, or Weekly charts.
 Looking at a multitude of different timeframes determines the borders for our hunting territory in the ocean.
-We can choose how many currency pairs we want to trade according to what fits best.
-Some traders focus on the 30 most liquid pairs while others are open to a wider range of 50, 100, or even more FX pairs.
-Together, hunting across multiple Timeframes and Currency Pairs opens up a vast ocean of Trade Universe opportunities (or our fishing grounds).
+We can choose how many symbols (with currency pairs or futures contracts) we want to trade according to what fits best.
+Some traders focus on the 30 most liquid symbols while others are open to a wider range of 50, 100, or even more (in case of currency pairs).
+Together, hunting across multiple Timeframes and Symbols opens up a vast ocean of Trade Universe opportunities (or our fishing grounds).

 You can think of the Trade Universe as a Matrix where every intersection offers a potential trade opportunity at any given time:

-The 3 system use individual visual price patterns which represent different species of fish.
+The 3 systems use individual visual price patterns which represent different species of fish specific to the FX and Futures markets.
 The systems specialize on 3 species of juicy fish — which come in sizes from small to huge depending on their age.
 Each species has its own particular personality, characteristics and behaviors.
 Once you get to know them really well, you can sense them from a far distance just as a shark can sniff prey from far away.

-Because price patterns are fractal, focusing on a price pattern (or the fish species) makes much more sense than specializing on an individual timeframe or currency pair.
-Remember, scanning more timeframes and more currency pairs means you will be hunting a much bigger hunting territory and you will find many more opportunities.
+Because price patterns are fractal, focusing on a price pattern (or the fish species) makes much more sense than specializing on an individual timeframe and/or symbol.
+Remember, scanning more timeframes and more symbols means you will be hunting a much bigger hunting territory and you will find many more opportunities.
 A shark has a big territory, too, so he can wander around far and wide looking for the juiciest prey.
 Isn’t that what we are looking for?